Rattan Lal Kataria

-Rattan Lal Kataria is an Indian politician from Haryana.
+Rattan Lal Kataria (19 December 1951 – 18 May 2023) was an Indian politician from Haryana.
 He served as the Minister of State in the Ministry of Jal Shakti and Ministry of Social Justice and Empowerment till 7 July 2021.
-He is a member of the 16th Lok Sabha.
-He got elected to 16th Lok Sabha from Ambala as a candidate of the Bharatiya Janata Party by 612,121 votes while total vote polled was 1,220,121 by defeating INC candidate Raj Kumar Balmiki.
-Previously, he was elected to 13th Lok Sabha from Ambala as a candidate of the Bharatiya Janata Party.
+He was a member of the 16th Lok Sabha.
+He was elected to 16th Lok Sabha from Ambala as a candidate of the Bharatiya Janata Party with 612,121 votes out of 1,220,121 total, defeating INC candidate Raj Kumar Balmiki.
+Previously, he was elected to the 13th Lok Sabha from Ambala as a candidate of the Bharatiya Janata Party.
+He was also a member of the Haryana Legislative Assembly from 1987 to 1991, representing the Radaur Assembly constituency.
 He was born on 19 December 1951, and educated at Kurukshetra University.

 Career

 In May 2019, Kataria became Minister of State for Jal Shakti and Social Justice and Empowerment.
-He served as the President of the Bharatiya Janata Party, Haryana unit from 2000 to 2003 and during his tenure BJP Haryana unit was start own magazine Bhajpa Ki Baat in October 2000.
+He served as the president of the Bharatiya Janata Party, Haryana unit from 2000 to 2003 and during his tenure the party started its own magazine Bhajpa Ki Baat in October 2000.

+Electoral record

+Personal life and death

+Kataria was married and had three children.
+He died from pneumonia at PGI Chandigarh, on 18 May 2023, at the age of 71.